 - Feedback studio

 - Apply grades and feedback (including audio) onto scripts online

 - Comprehensive peer assessment tool

 - Accessing Submissions

-- Interpreting the originality report
+- Interpreting the similarity report

-- Grading submissions with feedback
+- Grading submissions and giving feedback using Feedback studio

 Assignments allow you to create coursework and manage the grades and feedback for each student separately.
 In an assignment, you can include a description, point value, and file attachments.